PTAnywhere/ptAnywhere-installation/README.md

 ### Back up the configuration files

-If you are creating the base installation using the _installation VM_ as suggested, simply access the VM through ssh and run the backup script as follows:
+If you are creating the base installation using the _installation VM_ as suggested, run the following command.

-    MACHINES='./vagrant/only_packetTracer.rb' vagrant ssh
+It will create a folder with the desired files in the _/tmp/backup_ directory.

-    ~/backup.sh
+    MACHINES='./vagrant/only_packetTracer.rb' BACKUP=true vagrant provision

 Otherwise, manually back up the following files: